cblavier/batonrouge/README.md

-# batonrouge
+# Baton Rouge
-A slack bot to give "batons rouges" to your teammates
+A slack bot to give "batons rouges" to your teammates.
+In our situation we award each others with baton rouges after any awful joke!

+# Technical part

 batonrouge is a Sinatra app that runs seamlessly on Heroku (just add any Redis addon to you app)